C02 Negative: The world’s first C02 Negative Gap Year Programming

 Examples of International Projects:

 Local projects provide a valuable intersection of C02 reduction, education and community engagement.
 Our gap year students work with community members on a range of C02 insetting projects in the northwest of Ireland.
 The amount of C02 removed through the lifespan of each project is measured and work-shopped with students, creating student buy-in and giving hope that we can indeed take action against climate change

 Some local projects:

 - Tree Planting: One native Irish hardwood removes an average of 1 tonne of C02 throughout its lifespan.
 Planting native trees equals less C02 and a healthier ecosystem.
-Our autumn ’21 cohorts have planted over 700 native Irish trees which will remove a total of 11,000 tonnes of C02 from the atmosphere over their lifespan.
+Since the autumn of 2021 our gap year students have planted over 1,500 native Irish trees in rewilding and hedging projects.
+These trees will remove a total of approximately 23,570 tonnes of C02 from the atmosphere over their lifespan.

 - Mini Food Forest Boxes: Building mini food-forest boxes with infographics help to create awareness locally on how much C02 certain trees and edible plants remove from the atmosphere and how plants work together in a state of symbiosis.
 The boxes also help to ‘green-up’ town centres, reminding residents that nature is good.

 - Composting: Building and maintaining a good composter is a great way to reduce wastage, increase your gardens soil health and reduce landfill.
 Our students will keep a home compost during their programs and help to maintain our IGY compost at Castle Park.

 Through education, we learn how to reduce our impact on the environment and lower our C02 emissions.
 Practical solutions are out there and do work.